VW Touareg update first drive: Petrol-electric option to diesel tradition

 In between driving, they envisage the battery in replenishment, which means eight hours from household mains supply, dropping to just two hours with a wallbox.

-For all that brings to the table, the PHEV’s rope placement - basically into Audi Q7 territory - means it is considered an ancillary choice.
+For all that brings to the table, the PHEV’s placement into basically Audi Q7 territory means it is considered an ancillary choice.
 The main drivers will be the cheaper two V6 turbodiesel types.

 These are the same models that provisioned previously, in identical tune as before, with $5000 price hikes that come with specification improvements.